WilliamAnimate/discord-rpc/README.md

 To build in release mode (as in very small executable & fast), you run c.bat

-> [!IMPORTANT]
+> [!NOTE]
-> You **WILL** need the nightly toolchain installed for release mode, simply run `rustup toolchain install nightly-2023-11-11 && rustup override set nightly-2023-11-11`
+> I have compiled the project with the nightly toolchain, via the command `rustup toolchain install nightly-2023-11-11 && rustup override set nightly-2023-11-11`

 ## Compiling for other platforms